 Christian Klesse, Keele University, Sexualities, Vol. 8, No. 4, 445-464 (2005)

 Popular discourses on bisexuality assume a peculiar interrelation between bisexuality and non-monogamy.
 Drawing upon qualitative research in gay male and bisexual non-monogamies in the UK, explores bisexual womens accounts on the effects of promiscuity allegations on non-monogamous sexual and relationship practice.
 The issue is complicated by the intersection of promiscuity discourses with discourses on race/ethnicity and class.
 The regimes of violence that go hand in hand with the stigmatization through promiscuity allegations police womens sexual behavior making it more risky for women of certain positioning move and socialize in certain cultural contexts.

 Marriage, monogamy and HIV: a profile of HIV-infected women in south India

 A retrospective study was conducted on 134 HIV-infected females evaluated.
-The mean age was 29 years; 81% were housewives; 95% were currently or previously married; 89% reported heterosexual sex as their only HIV risk factor; and 88% reported a history of monogamy.
-The majority were of reproductive age, thus the potential for vertical transmission of HIV and devastating impacts on families is alarming.
-HIV prevention and intervention strategies need to focus on married, monogamous Indian women whose self-perception of HIV risk may be low, but whose risk is inextricably linked to the behaviour of their husbands.
+HIV prevention and intervention strategies need to focus on married, monogamous Indian women whose self-perception of HIV risk may be low, but whose risk is inextricably linked to the behavior of their husbands.